MicheleCotrufo/pdf2doi/README.md

 ### Usage inside a python script:
 The function ```pdf2doi.pdf2doi``` is the main point of entry.
 It can be used to look for the identifier of a pdf file by applying all the available methods.
-The first input argument of the function must be a valid path (either absolute or relative) to either a valid pdf file or to a folder containing pdf files.
+The first input argument must be a valid path (either absolute or relative) to a pdf file or to a folder containing pdf files.
-Setting the optional argument ```pyhton verbose=True``` will increase the output verbosity, documenting all steps performed by the library.
+Setting the optional argument ```verbose=True``` will increase the output verbosity, documenting all steps performed by the library.
 Using as a test the folder [examples](/examples),

 ```python
 >>> import pdf2doi